 Curriculum functions to provide a foundation to prepare students for being productive members of society.
 Yet, many educators I work with teaching curriculum verbatim, appear, to me, too restrictive and inflexible.
 Education, in my humble opinion, boils down to student-centered approaches, flexibility, and democratic classrooms.
 From my own personal experience, I inherently believe education is about the development of the whole child.
 Through doing and exploring (not through sitting at a desk for eight hours), and interdisciplinary methods students can apply to real-world experience.

 I believe that as an educator, it is my job to facilitate inquiry and self-discovery.
-A teacher’s role should not to impose ideas or habits on a student, but to assist students in interpreting, and responding to, the knowledge that will contribute to their individual development.
+A teacher’s role should not be imposing ideas or habits on a student, but to assist students in interpreting, and responding to, the knowledge that will contribute to their individual development.
 A teacher should ensure the classroom provides an environment that allows every student to achieve their fullest potential.
-Classrooms should be full of light and colour, with hands on materials and a gallery of student work around the walls to encourage and inspire students.
-Students should sit in groups and be able to learn and laugh with each other.